 Here are 3 ways to help you interact with technology less, and rest more.

 - Turn off notifications.
+According to Social Media and Health: The Good the Bad and the Ugly, silencing notifications is the quickest and easiest way to reduce tech-related anxiety.
 The dings, whooshes, and beeps force you to pay attention to your phone.
 It interrupts your focus, your daily flow, so why not consider turning off push notifications?
 Go through each of your apps and consider which notifications you really need.

 - Turn off your phone completely.
 Choose a time that suits you, even if it’s just for half an hour.
 Focus on reading, or starting a creative hobby.
 Enjoy not being interrupted or feeling like you have someone to answer to.
 When you’re ready, increase the downtime and soon you’ll be feeling free.

 - Take a social media break.
 If you’re worried about the amount of time you spend on social media, why not have a break?
 Whether it’s just for one day or an entire weekend, establishing social media-free time can help you relax and switch off.